OnroerendErfgoed/brdrQ/README.md

 <img src="docs/figures/installation-step-2c.png" width="50%" />

+Warning: When you have already older versions of brdrQ installed, this zip-install can raise a error due to a older brdr-version-conflict.
+Please ignore this error and restart QGIS so the newer version of 'brdr' will re-install automatically.

-3. After a successful installation, check in the 'Installed'-tab if the plugin is activated (red arrow). if not, you have to activate the checkbox
+3. After a successful installation/restart, check in the 'Installed'-tab of the QGIS Plugin Manager if the 'brdrQ'-plugin is activated (red arrow). if not, you have to activate the checkbox

 <img src="docs/figures/installation-step-2d.png" width="100%" />

-4. The plugin 'brdrQ' is now installed and the brdrQProvider is available in the Processing Toolbox.
+4. The plugin 'brdrQ' is now installed as a toolbar and the brdrQProvider is also available in the Processing Toolbox.
 First open the processing toolbox and look for 'brdrQProvider'

 <img src="docs/figures/installation-step-3a.png" width="50%" />